Villicus-np/Assignment_1/README.md

 ## Version 0.2.1
 Added in css for pages

-## To Do
+## Version 0.2.2
+Finished Media Query
-Need to Complete CSS for Contact us page
+Need to fix footer for project page.
-Code mobile design out
-Finish the read me stuff